 The city is situated at an elevation of 1,135 ft and thus enjoys pleasant weather year-round.
-The estimated population of the city is around 12,460 which has increased a lot since its discovery in 1865.
+The estimated population of the city is around 26,601 which has increased a lot since its discovery in 1865.

 Boone’s appeal boasts a steady stream of approximately 100,000 visitors annually.
 The city offers various attractions like the Boone & Scenic Valley Railroad that takes passengers on a journey back in time to the scenic Ledges State Park with its dramatic cliffs.

-Boone experiences distinct seasons, each offering its own allure.
+The beautiful city experiences distinct seasons, each offering its own allure.
 Summers (June to August) are warm and vibrant, perfect for exploring outdoor activities and local events.

-Fall (September to November) paints the city in hues of orange and gold, ideal for sightseeing and nature walks.
 Winters (December to February) bring snow and the opportunity for skiing and snowboarding, while spring (March to May) awakens the city with blooming beauty.

 You may read: 14 Most Fun Things To Do In Westport, WA